Sucralose is over 600 times sweeter than sugar (1). And it has zero calories. But does this mean you should eat it?

 - May Elevate Blood Sugar

-- May Cause Cancer
+- May Affect Cancer Incidence

 Cut down on sugar.
 Go for more nutritious foods.
 Stay active.
 Feed your body and mind with the good stuff.
 That’s the best way to go.